 Did you know that Spain has a coastline of roughly 5000 km?
 Find our more about the best beaches in Spain to visit during your holiday.

 Levante Beach or Playa Levante

 The 2 km long Levante beach is the most popular and most visited beach in Benidorm.
 The fine golden sand along the mediterranean sea invites for a bit of sunbathing during your holiday.
 To make it more comfortable there are plenty of beach chairs and sunshades for rent for 5 Euro each per day.
+You can also consider bringing your own beach accessories to enjoy your time on the beach.
 During peak season, especially in the summer months this beach gets very crowded.
 The sea is pleasant to swim in, but you will have to walk a bit out to get to the deeper parts, just be aware of the many rocks when going in the water.
 Playa de Levante is also the place to be for the various water-sports that are offered in Benidorm and which I will come back to further on in this post.
 All in all, Playa de Levante is a nice and clean blue flag beach with crystal clear water but with quite some rocks to pay attention to.
 However, there are marked sections in between the rocky areas with lifeguards.

 Poniente Beach or Playa Poniente

 Playa Poniente is a 3 km long beach, on the western side of Benidorm which starts at the Parc Elche by the historic centre of Benidorm.
 The Poniente beach is much less touristy and more frequently visited by Spanish tourists.
 Also here there are possibilities to rent beach loungers and sunshades for the day.
 Since there are far less bars and restaurants on the promenade compared to the Levante beach, it is much quieter here to spend a day at the beach.